Janey Lee Grace: Career

-Janey had her own show from 4am-6am (later 3am-6am) on Saturday mornings, beginning on 11 February 2000 which lasted until late 2006, when she was replaced by her Steve Wright In The Afternoon co-host, Tim Smith.
+Janey had her own show from 4 am – 6 am (later 3 am – 6 am) on Saturday mornings, beginning on 11 February 2000 which lasted until late 2006, when she was replaced by her Steve Wright in the Afternoon co-host, Tim Smith.

 Grace covered Wright's Sunday Love Songs on BBC Radio 2 in December 2007 and January 2008.

 She also filled in during April 2010, when Wright was on holiday in the United States and was then forced to remain there, due to the volcanic eruptions in Iceland.

 In July–August 2010 and January 2011, she also sat in for Wright on his Sunday show while he was on holiday.

-On 1 July 2022 Wright announced Steve Wright in the Afternoon will end in Autumn 2022 after 41 years presenting on BBC Radio 1 & BBC Radio 2.
-It was also announced that Grace and Tim Smith will also be leaving BBC Radio 2.
+On 1 July 2022 Wright announced Steve Wright in the Afternoon was to end in autumn 2022.
+It was also announced that Grace and Tim Smith were also to leave BBC Radio 2.

-Janey Lee Grace ended her final programme on Steve Wright in the Afternoon on 30 September 2022, thus also leaving BBC Radio 2 after 23 years at the station.
+Grace ended her final programme on Steve Wright in the Afternoon on 30 September 2022, thus also leaving BBC Radio 2 after 23 years at the station.